Palanok Castle: History of the Turkish era

 After the death of Zsuzsanna, her son György Rákóczi II became the lord of the castle.
 Between 1649 and 1656, he welcomed, among others, the delegations of Bohdan Khmelnytsky of the Zaporozhian Cossacks, with whom he negotiated joint action against Poland.
 In 1657, despite the protest of the Turkish Sultan, he entered war against Poland, which ended with the defeat of his troops.
 The Poles, led by Prince Lubomirsky, sacked the counties of Bereg, Ung and Zemplén in revenge, destroyed the cities, including Munkács and Beregszász, but could not occupy the castle.
 After the death of György Rákóczi II, his wife Zsófia Báthory and his son Ferenc I Rákóczi moved into the castle.
 Ferenc Rákóczi I married Ilona Zrínyi, daughter of the Croatian-born Péter Zrínyi Ban of Croatia.
 Their son was Ferenc II Rákóczi, one of the most outstanding figures in Hungarian history.

 After the death of Ferenc I Rákóczi, Ilona Zrínyi remained widowed with her two children, Ferenc and Julianna.
 Imre Thököly and Ilona Zrínyi were married in 1682 in the Castle of Munkács.
 Imre Thököly had the castle repaired, strengthened its walls and shrines, and held a rich courtyard.

 After Thököly was captured by the Turks, Ilona Zrínyi remained with her two children in the castle.
 The advancing imperial troops easily captured the Castle of Ungvár and arrived at Munkács in the middle of November 1685.

 On March 10, 1686, Imperial General Aeneas de Caprara (1631–1701) called for surrender, but Ilona Zrínyi stood firm.
-For seven months she defended the castle with his Hungarian, Ruthenian, Slovakian and German soldiers.
+For seven months she defended the castle with his Hungarian, Ruthenian, Slovak and German soldiers.
 Showing her personal heroism, she often appeared on the bastions with her ten-year-old son Francis, defying the strong gunfire.
 Her daughter Julianna took care of the wounded.

 In April 1686, General Caprara was forced to abandon the siege.
 His soldiers robbed the town of Munkács in revenge and retreated to Kassa.
 During the siege, 24 defenders of the castle died, but the losses of the Austrians were many times higher.

 In 1687, General Caprara besieged the castle again, with more than 3,000 troops.
 On November 2, 1687, Ilona Zrínyi again refused to surrender.
 For one year the Austrian besieged the castle, but without success.
 At the end of 1687, however, the position of the defenders became critical.
 This castle was the only one in Hungary that the Austrians could not capture.
 However, the enemy did not give up the hope of acquiring a strategically very important fortress and bringing together new forces under the castle.

 Finally, Ilona Zrínyi was forced to negotiate with the besiegers to give up the castle.
 She signed the agreement on January 15, 1688, and two days later, Emperor Leopold I's army, led by Antonio de Caraffa entered the castle.
 Ilona Zrínyi was taken to Vienna and confined to a monastery, and her children were assigned to an Austrian Lyceum.